thota-code/eatwitharuna-dev/_notes.md

 - total time in featuredRecipe, function to round up / down based on minutes
 - assigned color functions / option in SANITYIO for colors - featured & single
 - difficulty on schema!
+- api for ingredients to have caloric values